 More precisely, polynomial partitioning will be used in Section \ref{SecBroad} where we prove a $k$-broad restriction inequality on the cone (Theorem \ref{kBroadThm}), which is a weak version of the $k$-linear restriction estimate (\ref{klinear}).
-Roughly speaking, $k$-broad inequality provides an estimate for $|Ef|$ after eliminating parts of it that lie within a neighborhood of a few $(k-1)$-hyperplanes in $\mathbb{R}^n$ (see Definition \ref{kBroadDef} in Section \ref{SecBroad}).
-The proof of Theorem \ref{kBroadThm} proceeds in a fairly standard way of polynomial partitioning.
-Compared to the case of the paraboloid, the cone contains infinitely many straight lines where the curvature vanishes.
-Such a difference already surfaces in the proof of the $k$-broad estimate.
-We leave more detailed discussion in this aspect to Section \ref{SecBroad}.
-The main linear restriction theorems will then be obtained by the $k$-broad estimates, together with decoupling and the Lorentz rescaling.
+The $k$--broad to linear reduction (i.e. how Theorem \ref{kBroadThm} implies Theorem \ref{main}) is similar to the arguments in \cite{Guth2} for the paraboloid: it will be obtained by the $k$-broad estimates together with decoupling and the Lorentz rescaling.